plateau avec des plantes de la pharmacopée chinoise

-Powerful, tailor-made therapeutics
+Powerful, tailor-made therapy

 In China, medicinal plants are considered a “national treasure” and are widely used for both preventive and curative purposes.
 Indeed, in its country of origin, Chinese pharmacopoeia is used as a priority therapy.
 It is considered more powerful than acupuncture.